rn1hd/rn1hd/README.md

 - **Work** is more important for me than the money. **Money** always follows based on my contributions to the community that has the potential to make the world a better place.
 There might be other positions available in the job market that can pay me well; if this is something that I am not happy to do with, the risks will outweigh more than the benefits that I will receive in the long run.
 Therefore, I would prefer staying in a job that I am interested in, a place that encourages personal growth, and a community that promotes team building and healthy lifestyle.

-#### **Question #10: Can you share some personal projects you have developed or at least passed examination results from a prestigious company like Microsoft in order for us to assess how qualified your skill set is in the modern business world?**
+#### **Question #10: Can you share something what you can offer in order for us to assess how qualified you are in the modern business world?**

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

-- Although I am still in the process of learning **Full Stack Technologies**, I think it would be the right time for me to showcase them once I finish all remaining courses in my plate that I need to take.
+- Although I am still in the process of learning **Full Stack Technologies**, I think it would be the right time for me to showcase my personal projects once I finish all remaining courses in my plate that I need to take.
 I have some background knowledge and completed personal projects from online courses that I have enrolled which is one of the reasons why I have decided to include them in my skill set.
 Instead, I would rather choose showcasing a personal project that is originally developed, high quality output with industry best practices; and a profitable system that can make the world a better place, even in the smallest way.

 <br/>